natjng/invite-client/README.md

 # Invite

-Invite is a landing page for events.
+Invite is a place to host or discover events.

 Invite is created with a React with Redux frontend and a Rails API backend with a PostgreSQL database.
 Please find the Invite API repository [here](https://github.com/natjng/invite-api).